 After Surgery

-It typically takes 1-2 weeks for incisions from a tummy tuck to close and begin to heal.
+It typically takes 1-2 weeks for a standard tummy tuck incision to close and begin to heal.
 You will receive aftercare instructions to help ensure that the incisions heal properly, which in turn helps prevent abnormal scarring.

 One Month